 Idaho’s PSN Task Force is constantly looking for better ways to curtail gang and gun violence.
 It has developed case-screening mechanisms to help determine the best jurisdiction for prosecution of gang and gun cases, and identified and focused resources on “hot spots”—specific geographic areas that have experienced an increase in gang and gun violence.

 The U.S. Attorney’s Office is committed to working with state and local agencies to appropriately deploy law enforcement resources.
 Federal and county prosecutors work together to select the appropriate jurisdiction for prosecution of gun cases.
 The U.S. Attorney's Office also works hand-in-hand with the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) to bolster federal firearms investigations.
 This includes participating in the Metro Treasure Valley Violent Crimes Task Force, a co-located unit comprised of agents with the FBI and ATF, sheriff deputies, and police officers: All dedicated to reducing gang and gun violence in the Treasure Valley.

-The U.S. Attorney's Office is proud of its efforts to get the PSN message to the public.
+The U.S. Attorney’s Office is proud of its efforts to get the PSN message to the public.
 Historically, public service announcements through local media have helped bring awareness to the dangers of gun violence, as well as federal law that prohibits certain people—including those convicted of domestic violence—from possessing firearms.
 Newspapers and radio stations continue to broadcast news of the stiff sentences handed out to gun and gang defendants.

 Training and Community Involvement

 The U.S. Attorney’s Office provides training to state and local law enforcement in an effort to effectively work as a community to prevent gun and gang violence and successfully prosecute those who pose a danger to our community.
 Additionally, the U.S. Attorney’s Office continues to conduct outreach directly with those defendant's reentering the community after serving a prison sentence.

 In the past, the U.S. Attorney's Office has partnered with the Idaho Department of Juvenile Corrections and the Idaho Juvenile Justice Commission to sponsor Youth Summits.
 The Summits brought together key Treasure Valley leaders from law enforcement, corrections, government, community organizations, and faith-based groups to develop strategies to prevent youth from joining gangs and to help gang members leave the gang lifestyle.